amandeepmittal/amanhimself.dev/content/posts/how-to-rename-default-branch-name-in-git-and-github.md

 canonicalUrl: 'https://amanhimself.dev/blog/how-to-rename-default-branch-name-in-git-and-github/'
 ---

-I'm currently [maintaining a GitHub repo](https://github.com/amandeepmittal/react-native-examples) that is grown over the last year.
+I'm currently [maintaining a GitHub repo](https://github.com/amandeepmittal/react-native-examples) that has grown over the last year.
 It primarily contains all the example code that I create when working on React Native and Expo articles and tutorials.

 Recently, I switched the default branch to `main`.
 Here are the steps I took.
 All of these commands execute inside a terminal window.